jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

             4 ░
             5 ░ ## For the animals
             6 ░
-            7 ░ Preventing the exploitation of animals is not the only reason fo ░ r becoming vegan, but for many it remains the key factor in thei ░ r decision to go vegan and stay vegan.
-Having emotional attachme ░ nts with animals may form part of that reason, while many believ ░ e that all sentient creatures have a right to life and freedom.
-              ░ Specifics aside, avoiding animal products is one of the most obv ░ ious ways you can take a stand against animal cruelty and animal ░  exploitation everywhere.
-Read a detailed overview on why being ░ vegan demonstrates true compassion for animals.
+            7 ░   Preventing the exploitation of animals is not the only reason ░ for becoming vegan, but for many it remains the key factor in th ░ eir decision to go vegan and stay vegan.
+Having emotional attach ░ ments with animals may form part of that reason, while many beli ░ eve that all sentient creatures have a right to life and freedom ░ .
+Specifics aside, avoiding animal products is one of the most o ░ bvious ways you can take a stand against animal cruelty and anim ░ al exploitation everywhere.
+Read a detailed overview on why bein ░ g vegan demonstrates true compassion for animals.
             8 ░
             9 ░ ## For your health
            10 ░